Introducing The LDC Latina Initiative:

 The Latinas Redefining Narratives panel featured Valeria Aloe (Founder, Rising Together), Ana Marie Argilagos (President, Hispanics in Philanthropy), Ivette Rodriguez (President, American Entertainment Marketing), and Cecilia Orvañanos (Country Director, Population Media Center), moderated by Beatriz Acevedo (CEO & Co-Founder, Suma Wealth, LDC Advisory Network).
 They discussed how authentic leadership is reshaping industries and inspiring change.

 The Latina Leaders Shaping the Evolving Business Landscape panel included Marissa Solis (SVP Global Brand/Consumer Marketing, NFL), Sandra Velasquez (CEO, Nopalera), Millie Carrasquillo (CRO, LatinUS Beauty), and Nina Vaca (CEO, Pinnacle Group).
-This session, moderated by Ana Pinczuk (Board Member, LDC, SentinelOne, Aptiv), focused on business growth, innovation, and pathways to elevate Latina representation.
+This session, moderated by Ana Pinczuk (Board Member, LDC, SentinelOne, Aptiv), focused on business growth, innovation, and ways to elevate Latina representation.

 In the Las Meras Meras Fireside Chat, honorees Linda Alvarado and Patty Arvielo shared their inspiring journeys in an intimate conversation moderated by Ana Valdez (President & CEO, Latino Donor Collaborative).
 The discussion highlighted the resilience that has shaped their success.